PolyRocketMatt/Reflow/README.md

     <img width="128" height="128" src="img/flow_dark.png" />
 </p>

-<h1 align="center">FlowFuscate</h1>
+<h1 align="center">ReFlow</h1>

-FlowFuscate is a powerful and easy-to-use Java obfuscator.
+ReFlow is a powerful and easy-to-use Java bytecode tool and obfuscator.
 It is primarily developed for personal reasons and is an open-source project (GPL v3 License).
-Currently, FlowFuscate supports the following types of obfuscation:
+Currently, ReFlow supports the following types of obfuscation:

--   [x] Nothing :)
+-   [x] A (primitive) decompiler with basic syntax highlighting.